pyproject-nix/pyproject.nix/doc/src/build.md

 ## Problems with nixpkgs Python builders

-Nixpkgs Python infrasrtucture relies on [dependency propagation](https://nixos.org/manual/nixpkgs/unstable/#ssec-stdenv-dependencies-propagated).
+Nixpkgs Python infrastructure relies on [dependency propagation](https://nixos.org/manual/nixpkgs/unstable/#ssec-stdenv-dependencies-propagated).
 The propagation mechanism works through making dependencies available to the builder at build-time, and recording their Nix store paths in `$out/nix-support/propagated-build-inputs`.
 [Setup hooks](https://nixos.org/manual/nixpkgs/unstable/#ssec-setup-hooks) are then used to add these packages to `$PYTHONPATH` for discovery by the Python interpreter which adds everything from `$PYTHONPATH` to `sys.path` at startup.